Special Thanks

 Mark Monahan

-Detroit Tiger scout
+Detroit Tigers scout

-Long time Detroit Tigers scout and Eastern Michigan Field Director.
+Longtime Detroit Tigers scout and Eastern Michigan Field Director.
 Mark came out to our bullpen sessions with Mr. Pole for many years and would come out to see our teams play in Detroit.
 It always meant a lot to have him and Clyde at our games.
 Growing up Tiger fans, the kids always had that extra pep in their step when I mentioned that the Detroit Tigers would be out to see us play.
 Mark just recently retired and I just want to thank him for all the years he allowed me to recommend him players to see and for all the kind words he had for our kids over the years because it truly meant a lot to have him at our workouts and games.
 Enjoy retirement Mark!